Toddler Room FAQs

 How do you build children’s motor skills?

-In addition to our learning centers, children are encouraged to learn as they play through using climbing equipment and mats, as well as spoons when they eat so they can master age appropriate skills.
+In addition to our learning centers, children are encouraged to learn as they play by using climbing equipment and mats, as well as spoons when they eat so they can master age-appropriate skills.

 What kind of programs do you offer that help prepare children for elementary school?

-All of our programs prepare children for the upper level preschool, giving them the tools they need to become successful for elementary school.
+All of our programs prepare children for the upper-level preschool, giving them the tools they need to become successful in elementary school.